Modern Foreign Languages

 Cultural exchanges and trips

 This exchange allows students to experience the lifestyle and culture of the country whilst improving their language skills.
+During the spring term the Spanish students come to England where they stay with their exchange families and enjoy a full schedule of excursions with their English partner.

 Key Stage 3